meteor/meteor/source/commandline.md

 with logging, monitoring, backups, load-balancing, etc, all of which we handle for you if you use Galaxy.

-The unsigned `apk` bundle and the outputted Xcode project can be used to deploy your mobile apps to Android Play Store and Apple App Store.
+The `aab` bundle and the outputted Xcode project can be used to deploy your mobile apps to Android Play Store and Apple App Store.

 By default, your application is bundled for your current architecture.